neociv/neociv/README.md

 Will run benchmarks

-`cargo make test-coverage`
+`cargo make coverage`

-Will run tests with coverage, reports are in *target/tarpaulin*
+Will run tests with coverage reporting.
+This uses [tarpaulin](https://github.com/xd009642/tarpaulin) by default to generate both json and html reports.